chontiny/C-memoryeditor/README.md

 ==RELEASE STEPS==

-1) Update version number for Anathena in Properties -> AssemblyInfo as well as in OneClick publish settings.
+1) Update version number for Anathena in Properties -> AssemblyInfo, and for Anathena.csproj Publish settings under Publish version AND in the Updates button menu

-REPEAT FOR x86 and x64:

-2) Compile for {x86/x64}.
+2) Compile for Release as AnyCPU

-3) Obfuscate executables in bin/{x86/x64}/Release using .Net Reactor.
+3) Obfuscate executables in bin/Release using .Net Reactor

-4) Replace the executables in bin/{x86/x64}/Release AND obj/{x86/x64}/Release.
+4) Replace the main executable in obj/Release

-5) Publish for {x86/x64} in OneClick to the proper AnathenaWeb {x86/x64} release folder.
+5) Publish for Release in OneClick to the proper AnathenaWeb release folder.
 ENSURE BUILD DOES NOT RECOMPILE -- otherwise we will lose obfuscation changes.
+If there are any changes to the Anathena properties page, they will be auto-saved, and the project will recompile and one will have to start again.

-6) Ensure published assemblies are obfuscated.
+6) Ensure published assemblies are obfuscated (file size check in publish folder, as well as checking that no rebuild has started will suffice)

 7) Push assemblies to develop/master branch, deploy to elastic beanstalk.